scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 Authorization and Policies
 -------------------------

 Vault, by default, allows no access to any entity.
-Administrators must explicitly grant access to consumers of the Vault service by definind policies.
+Administrators must explicitly grant access to consumers of the Vault service by defined policies.

 Policies express a path, and a set of "capabilities" for that path.